 Solve their problems.

-What challenges are your customers facing in light of COVID-19?
+What challenges are your customers facing considering COVID-19?

 Don’t be a stranger.

 Your customers need to hear from you regularly.
-Continue to send emails that contain relevant content, especially as changes occur due to COVID-19.
-Remember to post this information on your social media channels as well to give your customers real-time updates.
+Continue sending email marketing containing relevant content as changes occur due to COVID-19.
+Remember to post this information on your social media channels to give your customers real-time updates.

-Product updates, new offers, short-term promotions, company milestones, weekly newsletters or blog posts can all be shared in an email.
-But don’t forget to plan ahead for your emails.
-Set up a calendar to schedule emails that align with your customers’ needs at specific times of the year.
+Product updates, the latest offers, short-term promotions, company milestones, weekly newsletters or blog posts can be shared in an email marketing campaign.
+But don’t forget to plan for your emails.
+Set up a calendar to schedule emails that align with your customer’s needs at specific times of the year.
 This will keep you ahead of the game and build relationships that result in continued business.

-Contact a representative at webhoster.ca today to launch your email marketing campaign.
+Contact a representative at webhoster.ca today to launch the best-email-marketing services.